igarrison/chef-cookbooks/snekmon/README.md

 Prowl Mobile Notifications
 --------------------------
 The mechanism by which push notifications are sent to your smartphone is with a prowlapp.com API key and alerter python script.
+Accounts are free.

 ![Alt text](https://github.com/igarrison/chef-cookbooks/blob/master/snekmon/images/prowlapp.png "Prowlapp")